runicscribe/worldbuilding-docs/dae-machina/index.md

 # Home
-One hundred years ago, the Xuon continent was shattered by a great cataclysm, when the Uon atempted to birth an artifical god.
+Fifty years ago, the Xuon continent was shattered by a great cataclysm, when the Uon atempted to birth an artifical god.
 This event wiped out the Uon, and heralded the end of the great Uon - Æl war.
 Now, Xuon is a shattered realm, ravaged by wild magic.
 Fractured islands float